leaf-kernel/kernel-old/README.md

    ./env/build <target> <bootloader>
    ```

-   For building for the x86_64 target with limine bootloader:
+   For building for the x86_64 target with the Limine bootloader:

    ```bash
    ./env/build x86_64